Music of Sudan: 1930s – 1950s: rise of popular music through records, radio and music halls

 Since the mid-1920s, modern instruments such as pianos, accordions and violins, as well as records and record players were imported.
 In the 1930s, a number of music companies opened in Sudan, among them the Gordon Memorial College musical company.
 One of its members, called Mohamed Adam Adham, composed the piece Adhamiya, one of the earliest formal Sudanese compositions, that is still often played.

-The pioneers of this era were often singer-songwriters, including the prolific Abdallah Abdel Karim, called Karouma, the innovative Ibrahim al-Abadi and Khalil Farah, a poet and singer, who wrote the lyrics and music for the patriotic song Azza fi Hawak and was active in the Sudanese national movement.Verney, 2006, p.
-398 Al-Abadi was known for an unorthodox style of fusing traditional wedding poetry with music.
+The pioneers of this era were often singer-songwriters, including the prolific Abdallah Abdel Karim, called Karouma, the innovative Ibrahim al-Abadi and Khalil Farah, a poet and singer, who wrote the lyrics and music for the patriotic song Azza fi Hawak and was active in the Sudanese national movement.
+Al-Abadi was known for an unorthodox style of fusing traditional wedding poetry with music.
 Further, a specific style of rhythmic choral singing by Sudanese women evolved out of praise singing during the 1930s, called Tum Tum.
 Originating from Kosti on the White Nile, the lyrics of tum tum were romantic, but sometimes also talking about the difficulties of female life.
 The music was danceable and became quickly popular in urban centres.

 The 1940s saw an influx of new names due to the rise of music programmes at Radio Omdurman.
 Notable performers included Ismail Abdul Mu'ain, Hassan Attia and Ahmed al Mustafa.
 Another singer-songwriter was Ibrahim al Kashif, who was called the Father of modern singing.
 Al Kashif sang in the style of Mohamed Ahmed Sarour, a pioneer of hageeba, and relied on what Abdel Karim Karouma had started, renewing popular singing styles.
 For live performances, there were also two dance halls in Khartoum, St James' and the Gordon Music Hall.

 Subsequently, Sudanese popular music evolved into what is generally referred to as "post-hageeba", a style dominating in the 1940s, 1950s and 1960s.
 This period was marked by the introduction of instruments from both East and West, such as the violin, accordion, oud, tabla or bongo drums.
 Further, a big band style with a string section and brass instruments came into existence.
 Post-hageeba music, mixed with Egyptian and Western elements has also been called al-aghani al-hadith (modern songs).